NickLiffen/ghas-enablement/README.md

 ## Purpose

 The purpose of this tool is to help create a `codeql-analysis.yml` file across multiple repositories in an automated way, using the git client on the machine this script is running on.
+It also allows for the enablement of Dependabot and/or Secret Scanning on the repositories where Code Scanning was enabled (`codeql-analysis.yml`).

 ## What does this tooling do?